 I originally published this post on GoRVing.com.
 Additional information has been added.

-When it comes to making the perfect charcuterie board, knowing what you have on hand is a must!
-I’ve been making rave-worthy boards packed with cheese, meats, fruits, and more for events and parties for years and these are my go-to tips for building beautiful spreads with ease!
+Knowing what you have on hand before making a homemade charcuterie board is a must!
+We’ve been making rave-worthy boards packed with cheese, meats, fruits, and more for events and parties for years, and these are our go-to tips for building beautiful spreads with ease!

 • Store individually: Any jelly, jam, or honey will be ready to go in its own jar or a smaller resealable container for placing.
 Make sure to have a bowl or dish ready for each item, knives for each cheese, and spoons or picks for pickles, dips, and fruits.